jnidzwetzki/bboxdb/doc/network.md

 	+---------+--------+--------+--------+

 #### Response body
-Unavailable.
-The connection is closed after sending this package.
+The result could be currently only response type 0x00.
+The server waits until all pending operations are completed successfully.
+Afterwards, the reponse type 0x00 is send and the connection is closed.

 ### Query
 This package represents a query.